transcom/mymove/docs/how-to/test-prime-api-local.md

 ## Requirements

-You must have data generated within your database.
+You must have data generated within your database and have the server running.

 If you are using the Prime Docker via `make run_prime_docker`, this has already been done for you.

-If you are not, please generate the data through `make db_dev_e2e_populate`,
+If you are not, please generate the data through `make db_dev_e2e_populate && server_run`,

 ## Sub-commands